seregazhuk/php-pinterest-bot/README.md

 $info = $bot->boards->info($username, $board);
 ```

 Create a new board.
 As third parameter you can pass privacy.
-It is 'public' by default, or 'secret' if private.
+It is *public* by default, or *secret* if private.
 ```php
 // create a public board
 $bot->boards->create('name', 'description');